-I’m researching the history of musical instruments for my book based on Orpheus and have come across some really unique insights about fauns and satyrs.
-My interpretation is mythology-inspired and supported by the available evidence but not universally accepted.
+Hi everyone!
+This is a sample from my book Orpheum, which is based on the mythology surrounding Orpheus and the Maenads.
+It includes some unique insights about fauns and satyrs.
+My interpretation is mythology-inspired and supported by the available evidence, but not universally accepted.

 Professor Paleva made me practice until my fingers bled.
 I waited for her to notice slick red running down my violin strings, but she didn’t let up for another half hour.
 I pushed past the pain but I was having trouble hitting the right notes.
 Finally she sighed and nodded that we were done.